 Unfortunately the same rooms are not also available to book for the 16 June, although there is limited availability in the Hub Guesthouse on the Royal Holloway campus, at a cost of £85 for a double room (room-only rate) – please email to enquire about availability.

-We are very aware that the cost of our conference might be out of reach for some library staff, especially those working in public libraries and further education.
-This year we are offering 2 sponsored delegate places in recognition of this fact.
+We are aware that the cost of our conference might be out of reach for library staff working in public libraries and further education.
+This year we are once again offering 2 sponsored delegate places in recognition of this fact.
 As an organisation that also actively seeks to support diversity, we are also offering an additional sponsored place to a BME delegate (from any sort of library).who otherwise could not attend.

 What do the places cover?

-The sponsored places cover attendance at both the full conference (including 2 nights’ accommodation and all meals) and the pre-conference UX workshop, but excludes travel.
+The sponsored places cover attendance at both the full conference and one of the pre-conference workshops, but excludes accommodation and travel.